 Next, we need to create three triggers—one for each of the destination groups.
 These triggers are designed to fire when the ticket is updated, and also remove the value of the custom "Escalate to:" field.
 This type of configuration ensures the trigger doesn't attempt to fire again on future updates, unless a new group needs to be assigned.

 To create this trigger

-- Click the Admin icon () in the sidebar, then select Business Rules > Triggers.
+- In Admin Center, click the Objects and rules icon () in the sidebar, then select Business rules > Triggers.

 - Click the Add condition button under Meet All of the following conditions add:

 - Group Tier 2

 The GIF below shows how a restricted agent then escalates the ticket.